datacamp-content-public/POL-306-Applied-Research-Methods/chapter2.md

 xp: 100
 ```

 Variables don't just have to store numbers, they can also store words or sentences (called **strings**) or a list of numbers (called **vectors**).
+See the code to the right to see how you create these two types of variables.

 `@instructions`
-Create one vector called x with the value "Political Science" and another vector called y that is a list of the numbers 1 through 5.
+Create one vector called `x` with the value `"Political Science"` and another vector called `y` that is a list of the numbers `1` through `5`.

 `@hint`